 gst-build contains a few notable scripts and directories:

 meson.buildis the top-level build definition which will recursively configure all dependencies.
-It also defines some helper commands allowing you to have an uninstalled environment or easily update all git modules.
+It also defines some helper commands allowing you to have an uninstalled development environment or easily update git repositories for the GStreamer modules.

 Basic meson and ninja usage